A friend of mine is brilliant writer. Let’s call him Bill. (Not his real name.)

-Chances are, you’ve been served, stood by awkwardly while someone you know has or, you’ve seen it on TV.
+Maybe you’ve been served, stood by awkwardly while someone you know has or, you’ve seen it on TV.

-As you might guess, the stories emerging from serving divorce papers, summons and other “you’re in trouble” missives are pretty good.
+The stories emerging from serving divorce papers, summons and other “you’re in trouble” missives are pretty good.

 I should note, that while Bill is not physically imposing, intellectually he’s the most dangerous human being I’ve ever met.

 Bill had papers to serve the president and vice president of a company we’ll call Dexter Industries.

 Interesting thing here...